Belmont Center lunch menus listed

 Cinnamon rolls and coffee are served from 8 to 10 a.m.
 Tuesdays.
 The cost is $1.

-Tuesday, May 30 — Beef tips with noodles, peas and carrots, roll and spice cake.
+Monday, June 5 — Beef stroganoff with noodles, mixed vegetables, roll and pudding.

-Wednesday, May 31 — Chicken noodle soup, ham and Swiss sandwich with all the trimmings, macaroni salad, chips and apple cobbler.
+Tuesday, June 6 — Herb-baked chicken, rice pilaf, winter vegetables and strudel bits.

-Thursday, June 1 — Sweet and sour chicken with rice, Japanese vegetables, egg roll and fortune cookie.
+Wednesday, June 7 — Chicken and rice soup, chicken Caesar salad, dressing, breadstick, fruit and cake.

 People are also reading…